carrot-u/instasmart/README.md

 - [ ] Optimize and Refactor Controllers and Models (8/7-8/13)
 - [ ] Add validations for all user input (8/7 -8/13)
 - [ ] Test and Optimize for Performance (8/14-21)
+- [ ] Find alternative solution for csrf or method for passing token

 ### Smaller Tasks
 - [ ] Make sure spec files are working and passing (8/22)